jacobtomlinson/website/content/posts/2020/2020-02-13-testing-static-site-with-lighthouse-ci-github-actions.md

 Now that we have our Action configured the CI should always pass if the site successfully builds and Lighthouse successfully runs on the pages.
 But what if we want to fail our build based on the results of the report?

 To do this we can use [Lighthouse CI assertions](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/assertions.md).
-There are many things you can check here, but for example we could assert that our pages should always get a perfect score for accessibility.
+There are many things you can check here, but for example, we could assert that our pages should always get a perfect score for accessibility.
 To do this let's update our `lighthouserc.json` config.

 ```json
 {